Where Seeing is a pleasure

 What I find most interesting about Stiltsville, is its proximity to Miami.
 It’s juxtaposed against the downtown Miami skyline.
 An amazing scenario to experience by boat.

-Back in the 30′s, when these structures were first built, included an illegal gambling barge and the racy Bikini Club.
+Back in the 30’s, when these structures were first built, they included an illegal gambling barge and the racy Bikini Club.

 Miami was small in comparison.
-As a result of the vast and rapid development involving downtown Miami, the beaches and the surrounding areas, Stiltsville’s future suddenly became threatened with the ongoing struggle to maintain in Biscayne Bay.
+As a result of the vast and rapid development involving downtown Miami, the beaches and the surrounding areas, Stiltsville’s future suddenly became threatened with the ongoing struggle to maintain its presence in Biscayne Bay.

-“It really is an only-in-Miami kind of thing.
+Dr. Paul George, historian for the Historical Museum of Southern Florida explained the significance of Stiltsville: “It really is an only-in-Miami kind of thing.
 It had an aura, a rascally mischievous past.
 But it was also just a place people could go to enjoy getting away.
 It would be a terrible loss.”

 Although these houses are maintained by their current lease owners, Biscayne National Park and the National Park Service have dominion over them.
 The Birds have taken up residence at some of the houses.